boyin96/Reinforcement-Learning-Math/docs/source/sac.rst

 Introduction
 ------------

 Soft Actor-Critic (SAC) is an advanced reinforcement learning algorithm that integrates the principle of maximum entropy into continuous control tasks.
 It is designed to balance the **exploitation of high-reward actions** with the **exploration of diverse strategies** by maximizing both the cumulative reward and the entropy of the policy.
-SAC has demonstrated state-of-the-art performance on various challenging continuous control problems.

-The core idea of SAC is to optimize a stochastic policy by introducing an entropy term into the objective function, encouraging the policy to maintain randomness while improving performance.
-This enables SAC to efficiently explore the environment and avoid suboptimal deterministic solutions.

 Key features of SAC include:

 - **Maximum entropy framework**: Encourages diverse action selection.
 - **Stochastic policies**: Enables better exploration compared to deterministic approaches.
 - **Off-policy learning**: Utilizes a replay buffer for data efficiency.
+- **Twin soft Q-network**: Uses two separate Q-networks to mitigate overestimation bias.
+- **Automatic temperature adjustment**: Adaptively tunes the temperature parameter
+- **Continuous action space via reparameterization**: Employs the reparameterization trick to optimize stochastic policies in continuous action spaces.

 Theoretical Derivation
 -----------------------

-### Objective Function
+Objective Function

 In SAC, the objective is to maximize the expected cumulative reward while incorporating an entropy term to encourage exploration: